Lancaster Colony (NASDAQ:LANC) Releases Quarterly Earnings Results, Beats Expectations By $0.86 EPS

-Lancaster Colony (NASDAQ:LANC – Get Rating) announced its quarterly earnings data on Thursday.
-The company reported $1.66 earnings per share for the quarter, topping the consensus estimate of $0.80 by $0.86, Fidelity Earnings reports.
+Lancaster Colony (NASDAQ:LANC – Get Rating) released its quarterly earnings data on Thursday.
+The company reported $1.66 EPS for the quarter, beating the consensus estimate of $0.80 by $0.86, Fidelity Earnings reports.
+The firm had revenue of $452.40 million during the quarter, compared to the consensus estimate of $415.53 million.
 Lancaster Colony had a return on equity of 12.98% and a net margin of 5.73%.
-The business had revenue of $452.40 million during the quarter, compared to the consensus estimate of $415.53 million.
-During the same period in the prior year, the company earned $1.15 EPS.
-Lancaster Colony’s revenue for the quarter was up 17.3% on a year-over-year basis.
+The company’s quarterly revenue was up 17.3% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $1.15 earnings per share.

 Lancaster Colony Announces Dividend

-The business also recently declared a quarterly dividend, which will be paid on Friday, September 30th.
-Stockholders of record on Friday, September 9th will be paid a $0.80 dividend.
+The firm also recently disclosed a quarterly dividend, which will be paid on Friday, September 30th.
+Shareholders of record on Friday, September 9th will be paid a $0.80 dividend.
 The ex-dividend date of this dividend is Thursday, September 8th.
-This represents a $3.20 annualized dividend and a dividend yield of 1.85%.
-Lancaster Colony’s payout ratio is 95.81%.
+This represents a $3.20 dividend on an annualized basis and a yield of 1.85%.
+Lancaster Colony’s dividend payout ratio (DPR) is presently 95.81%.

 About Lancaster Colony